-During the last quarter of FY2020, Blue was, and continues to be, affected by the economic impacts of the COVID19 pandemic.
-Blue was impacted by the shift in Government focus during this time, thus further slowing down the application process for PCA's and PL's.
-In addition, due to border closures and travel restrictions to indigenous communities in the Northern Territory, and north Queensland, all planned Native title consultation work in these areas was put on hold.
+During FY2021, Blue continued to be affected by the economic impacts of the COVID19 pandemic.
+Blue is still impacted by the continued shift in Government focus during this time, thus further slowing down the application process for PCA's and PL's.
+In addition, due to border closures and travel restrictions to indigenous communities in the Northern Territory, and north Queensland, some of the planned Native title consultation work in these areas remains on hold.

 From a financial point of view, Blue was not eligible to access the Government's Job Keeper subsidies as the Group is a non-income based business.
-The Group was, however, able to benefit from the Government's 'cash bonus' scheme to the amount of \$75k and with a further \$25k to be paid at the end of Qtr1 of FY2021.
+The Group benefited from the Government's 'cash bonus' scheme to the amount of \$75k in FY2020 and with a further \$25k in Qtr1 of FY2021.
 This income is disclosed as "other income" in the financial statements.